GrossSBM/sbm/cran-comments.md

-## sbm version 0.4.4
+## sbm version 0.4.5

+Includes a fix for purrr version 1.0.0 which causes failure on some CRAN platforms

-* tested locally on Ubuntu Linux 20.04.1 LTS, R-release, GCC
+* tested locally on Ubuntu Linux 22.04 LTS, R-release, GCC

 * tested remotely with R-hub
   - Windows Server 2022, R-devel, 64 bit